MSc Quantity Surveying

-Both courses are for those who aspire to become Chartered members of the Royal Institution of Chartered Surveyors.
-The courses are designed to offer varied and flexible patterns of study, so you can fit studies and experience around your personal and professional commitments.
-They reflect and address the needs of professional practice and help you develop the skills and knowledge to become an effective professional surveyor in the construction industry.
-You'll cover construction technology, measurement, law, economics, procurement and contract management.
+This course is for those who aspire to become Chartered members of the Royal Institution of Chartered Surveyors.
+The course is designed to offer varied and flexible patterns of study, so you can fit studies and experience around your personal and professional commitments.
+It reflects and addresses the needs of professional practice and helps you develop the skills and knowledge to become an effective professional surveyor in the construction industry.

-You can follow the RICS accredited route as a Quantity Surveyor or the Graduate Diploma route.
-The courses are academically challenging, and encourage independent, analytical and reflective thought and judgement that applies equally to the workplace and professional ethics.
+You'll follow the RICS accredited route as a Quantity Surveyor.
+The course is academically challenging, and encourages independent, analytical and reflective thought and judgement that applies equally to the workplace and professional ethics.

 You'll also develop a range of transferable skills, such as investigation, problem-solving, logical and systematic data analysis, information management, sustainable decision-making and effective communication.

 We introduce you to skills and knowledge in construction technology, measurement, law, economics, procurement and contract management, in the Pre-Enrolment Reading.

 You then develop your core skills at Level 3 and specialist knowledge in the M-Level modules.

 - Commercial Management (30 credits) - The module is designed to equip you for the contractual, financial and time management of projects during the pre construction and construction stages, primarily from the contractor's point of view.
 The commercial considerations are important if the project is to be a success and the contractor is able to work together profitably with a client in a win-win situation.